-Definition: This indicator reflects the portion of residential properties that have received at least one housing code violation from the Baltimore City Department of Housing out of all properties as identified by Maryland Property View.
+Definition: The percentage of residential properties that have received at least one housing code violation from the Baltimore City Department of Housing out of all properties.
 Properties whose façade, structure, and/or surrounding area violate the City's Housing Code are issued a notice and are considered open till the property is found in compliance.
 A property may receive multiple violations.

-Source: Baltimore City Department of Housing, 2010, 2011
+Source: Baltimore City Department of Housing, 2010, 2011, 2012; MdProperty View 2010, 2011, 2012

 - 1. Greenmount East

-- 2. Clifton-Berea
+- 2. Poppleton/The Terraces/Hollins Market

 - 3. Upton/Druid Heights

-- 4. Downtown/Seton Hill
+- 4. Sandtown-Winchester/Harlem Par

-- 5. Sandtown-Winchester/Harlem Park
+- 5. Clifton-Berea

-- 1. Canton
+- 1. Cross-Country/Cheswolde

 - 2. Mt.
 Washington/Coldspring

-- 3. South Baltimore
+- 3. Canton

-- 4. Cross-Country/Cheswolde
+- 4. South Baltimore

 - 5. Greater Roland Park/Poplar Hill